bstutenroth/cis422-project1-troy-brenna-rich/README.md

 What we're doing:

     This project uses google maps api to reverse geocode.
-    The user inputs a .gpxpy file on the web service (only files of this type will be allowed).
+    The user inputs a .gpx file on the web service (only files of this type will be allowed).
 Then we take this file and run main() with that file as an argument.